iz-02/restaurants-full-project/README.md

 # 🍽️ Zomato Data Cleaning & Tableau Visualization

-## 📌 Overview
+## Overview
-This project takes a Zomato dataset and demonstrates the full workflow:
+This project takes a Zomato dataset and shows the work process:

 1. Importing and cleaning the dataset in Python (pandas).
 2. Exporting the cleaned dataset to CSV.
 3. Visualizing insights in Tableau.

----

 ## 🛠 Tools Used
 - **Python** (Pandas, Jupyter Notebook)
 - **Tableau**

----

 ## 📝 Python Notebook
 The main code for cleaning and preparing the data is in the notebook: